How to Become a Marketing Specialist

 Source: O*NET OnLine

-“This region is growing, so that means more customers, and more new businesses,” Meyer said.
-“And anytime you need to understand what customers are doing and how to connect with them, you’re hopefully investing in marketing.”
+“Anytime you need to understand what customers are doing and how to connect with them, you’re hopefully investing in marketing,” Meyer says.

-Interested in starting or advancing your career in marketing?
-Check out our marketing and marketing-related programs.
+Interested in advancing your career in marketing?
+Check out these offerings — or find the right marketing program for you.

 For more career tips and industry trends, visit the News & Features section of our website, and subscribe to our email list.
 To learn more about UW Professional & Continuing Education certificates, specializations, degrees and courses, explore your options or contact us.